Reinforcement Learning for Infinite-Dimensional Systems: Filtrated Reinforcement Learning Architecture for Policy Learning of Parameterized Ensemble Systems

-To further demonstrate the advantages of FRL, in addition to the mitigation of the curse of dimensionality, we will show that it also resolves the convergence issue caused by applying classical RL algorithms to sampled parameterized systems as pointed out in Section \ref{sec:challenges}.
-To this end, we revisit the infinite-time horizon LQR problem presented there, that is, the same system in \eqref{eq:challenge_system} as above with the cumulative reward given by $V(x_t)=\int_{-1}^1\int_0^\infty e^{-2.5t}\big[x^2(t,\beta)+u^2(t)\big]dtd\beta$.
+To further demonstrate the advantages of FRL, we will show that it also resolves the convergence issue caused by applying classical RL algorithms to sampled parameterized systems as pointed out in Section \ref{sec:challenges}.
+To this end, we revisit the infinite-time horizon LQR problem presented there, that is, the same system in \eqref{eq:challenge_system} with the state-value function given by $V(x_t)=\int_{-1}^1\int_0^\infty e^{-2.5t}\big[x^2(t,\beta)+u^2(t)\big]dtd\beta$.
 In this case, we use Algorithm \ref{alg:FRL} with the standard value iteration applied to each hierarchy, and the simulation results are shown in Figure \ref{fig:HRL_ex}.
-A comparison between Figures \ref{fig:HRL_error} and \ref{fig:non_convergence} reveals that now the difference between the value functions and optimal policies learned from successive hierarchies of FRL converge to 0.
-Meaning, the sequences of value functions and optimal policies generated by Algorithm \ref{alg:FRL} are Cauchy sequences, and hence necessarily converge to those of the parameterized system in \eqref{eq:challenge_system} \citep{Rudin76}.
-To be more specific, as shown in Figure \ref{fig:HRL_V_and_u}, the learned value functions and optimal policies stabilize to the corresponding shadowed regions.
+A comparison between Figures \ref{fig:HRL_error} and \ref{fig:non_convergence} reveals that now the projection error for both of the learned value functions and optimal policies converge to 0.
+Meaning, the sequences of value functions and optimal policies generated by FRL in Algorithm \ref{alg:FRL} are Cauchy sequences, and hence necessarily converge to those of the parameterized system in \eqref{eq:challenge_system} \citep{Rudin76}.
+As a further verification, Figure \ref{fig:HRL_V_and_u} shows that the learned value functions and optimal policies stabilize to the corresponding shadowed regions.